 Which coffee is best used for this recipe?

-For the best pumpkin spice latte, you will need to use a good quality espresso.
+For the best pumpkin spice latte, you’ll need to use a good-quality espresso.
 To make a good espresso, you are going to need good coffee beans to start with.
-You might want to go to your local coffee roaster and ask for a nice medium or dark roasted coffee bean to make that espresso.

 You can also make a strong cup of regular coffee to add to the pumpkin spice latte if you don’t own any coffee brewer to make an espresso.
 Just make sure you are using a good amount of coffee beans to get that espresso-like strongness.

-If you are going to use regular coffee in this recipe, double the amount of coffee.
-Otherwise, the pumpkin puree and pumpkin spice will dominate your coffee, and it will just be a sweet bomb instead of a well-balanced latte recipe.
+Otherwise, the sweetness of the pumpkin spice syrup will dominate your coffee, and it will just be a sweet bomb instead of a well-balanced latte.

 The fall season is here, and now you have a delicious pumpkin spice recipe you can start making at home right away.

 I think this coffee is best enjoyed sitting near a campfire (or heater) on a chilly day.
-You will feel hot from the inside in a matter of minutes when drinking this pumpkin spice latte.
+When drinking this pumpkin spice latte, you’ll feel hot from the inside in a matter of minutes.

-If you’re interested in trying out even more coffee recipes, you can check the links below.
-I’ve listed a few recipes that might be of interest to you.
+If you’re interested in trying out even more latte recipes, you can check the links below.
+I’ve listed a few recipes that might be of interest to you: